 In 2010 we created a crumbling body of text called An Unknown Soldier.
 This ongoing project, inspired by today’s DNA identification of First World War soldier’s remains and the historical role of printmaking in mechanised warfare, was exhibited at Christie’s and The National Poetry Library, to mark the Centenary of the War.
 Two of a series of prints following Imperial paper sizes and using our bespoke Trench font were acquired by the V&A. They shout muted messages with bold screenprinted colours, reminiscent of call-up posters and the patterns found in security envelopes.
 An activity book for children about Modernist poetry, Letters Home, was published with the National Poetry Library.
 A choral version of the poem is in production for the stage.

 Collections that have acquired our work include:

-Victoria & Albert Museum, the Tate, Saison Poetry Library (Royal Festival Hall), UCL, Chelsea College of Art and UCLA.
-We have exhibited/performed at/in Christie’s Auction House (Multiplied), Royal Academy Summer Exhibition, the British Library, BBC Radio Theatre (BBC Radio 3 ‘The Verb’), Dundee Contemporary Arts, The Whitechapel Gallery, Black Rat Gallery, London Word Festival, Berlin, Ghent, Oslo, Bergen, Indiana and Virginia.
+Victoria & Albert Museum, the Tate, National Poetry Library (Royal Festival Hall), UCL, Chelsea College of Art and UCLA.
+We have exhibited/performed at/in Christie’s Auction House (Multiplied), Royal Academy Summer Exhibition, the British Library, BBC Radio Theatre (BBC Radio 3 ‘The Verb’), Dundee Contemporary Arts, The Whitechapel Gallery, William Morris Gallery, Black Rat Gallery, London Word Festival, Berlin, Ghent, Oslo, Bergen, Indiana and Virginia.
 David has also taught bookbinding at Central St. Martins College of Art and Design.

 We live and work in Dalston, London.
 We primarily work with National and Regional Cultural Institutions and civil society groups.
 We are always looking for new Institutions, such as museums, libraries and publishers to collaborate with.